rahul-gharat/dronahq-docs/docs/binding-data/data-queries/connector-queries.md

 :::caution Querying into an API

 We also consider adding an API endpoint as a data query.
-The pre-requisite being that the connector category needs to be already configured.
+The prerequisite being that the connector category needs to be already configured.

 :::